 Exactly why SWS worsens over time in some individuals is not well understood.
 One idea is that there are long-term effects of chronic hypoxia that are cumulative over time.
 There is quite a bit of variability.
 For many individuals, it is not progressive, but for some, it clearly is an ongoing process.
 The dynamics of cerebral blood flow in the region of the brain that is affected, may change over time as venous pressure, arterial pressure, and perfusion pressure change.

 What is calcification; how does it occur?

 The calcification is called dystrophic calcification and is the pathological consequence of the angioma that is thought to produce chronic hypoxia.
-Brain calcification can form in other brain disorders by a variety of causes that include infections, injuries, strokes and other vascular malformations.
+Brain calcification can form in other brain disorders by a variety of causes that include infections, injuries, strokes, and other vascular malformations.
 An important research question is whether the calcifications themselves contribute to headaches, seizures, and further deterioration.

 What is atrophy; how does it occur?

-Atrophy is another effect of the chronic hypoxia and will also occur in the situation where there is not enough oxygen delivered to the tissue.
+Atrophy is another effect of chronic hypoxia and will also occur in a situation where there is not enough oxygen delivered to the tissue.
 It frequently occurs with calcification but not always.
 Atrophy can also occur after a more acute injury to brain tissue such as after a stroke or traumatic injury.

 What other things happen to the brain with SWS?

 The angioma, if present and causing a change in oxygen delivery from early on, may result in malformations of the brain because of the lack of oxygen to the developing tissues.

 What about blood flow and oxygen?